-For financial sector analysis start date is 1.1.2002.
-Expected return of optimal portfolio is 2,095%, minimal coefficient of variation is CV =5,18.
-Average correlation among returns of stocks in financial sector is 0,44.
+For the financial sector analysis start date is January 1, 2002.
+Expected return of optimal portfolio is 2.095%, minimal coefficient of variation is CV = 5.18.
+Average correlation among returns of stocks in financial sector is 0.44.
 Dominant portfolio for financial sector is formed like shown in Table 2.
-Only one bank isn't participating in optimal portfolio.
-Return of optimal portfolio is significantly smaller then for Construction-energetic sector, although time-period is larger and contains time period of significant grow of stocks at ZSE.
+Only one bank is not participating in optimal portfolio.
+Return of optimal portfolio is significantly smaller then for the construction-energetic sector, although time-period is